-Most Everglades boats are equipped with Yamaha engines and Command Link Plus® LCD multifunction display.
-This system can be integrated with the optional electronic navigation equipment installed on your boat.
+This system can be integrated with the optional electronic navigation equipment installed on your boat and/or the Yamaha Helm Master control system.
 A brief description of the Command Link Plus® system integrated gauges and their basic functions are listed in this section.
-Other functions that are dependent on the electronics installed on your boat may be available.
-Please refer to the Yamaha engine and Command Link Plus® owner's manuals and the manuals for the electronics installed on your boat for detailed information on the operation of the instruments and additional functions available.
+Other functions that are dependent on the electronics and control system installed on your boat may be available.
+Please refer to the Yamaha engine, Command Link Plus® and Helm Master owner's manuals and the manuals for the electronics installed on your boat for detailed information on the operation of the instruments and additional functions available.

 The instrumentation is unique to the type of outboard motors installed on your Everglades.

 Some or all of the following gauges may be present.